DemocracyNext Cities Programme

 'While each city presents a unique set of conditions, challenges, and opportunities, the issues they face are felt in many places around the world — from affordable housing, to ecosystem restoration and land management, urban mobility, and the regeneration of ageing infrastructure and neighbourhoods.'

-Specifically, we focus our work on the contextualisation and implementation of Citizens’ Assemblies in a systematic way to broaden and deepen citizen participation and deliberation in urban planning decision-making processes.
+Specifically, we help cities to establish citizens’ assemblies in a systematic way to broaden and deepen citizen participation and deliberation in urban planning decision making processes.

-We tap into the knowledge and expertise of each city in order to adapt the general proposals outlined in DemocracyNext’s paper, Six ways to democratise city planning: Enabling thriving and healthy cities.
+We tap into the knowledge and expertise of each city to adapt the general proposals outlined in DemocracyNext’s paper, Six ways to democratise city planning: Enabling thriving and healthy cities.

 In Autumn 2024, we will begin working with this cohort to build their knowledge of and capacity to implement Citizens' Assemblies.
 Drawing upon our Assembling an Assembly Guide, we’ll break down the steps of setting up a Citizens' Assembly into nine learning modules.
 Each module of the programme will cover a key part of the assembly process with examples from around the world and the specific design considerations for each step.

-In late 2024/early 2025, we will work with each city to determine how a deliberative assembly can be contextually designed and embedded in each unique place to broaden and deepen citizen participation and deliberation in urban planning decision-making.
-At this point, DemNext will help each city consider which particular question or challenge the assembly will tackle.
+From late 2024 - spring 2026, we have been working with each city to determine how a deliberative assembly can be contextually designed and embedded in each unique place to broaden and deepen citizen participation and deliberation in urban planning decision making.
+DemNext also helped each city to decide on the assembly question.

-In 2025, the three cities will implement their own Citizens' Assembly.
-Local practitioner organisations will deliver the assembly and facilitate deliberations.
-Academic institutions will closely follow the design and implementation process in order to conduct a full evaluation.
-Learnings from this experience will help determine the best way to institutionalise Citizens' Assemblies in each city.
+In 2025-2026, the three cities each implemented a citizens' assembly.
+Local practitioner organisations delivered the assembly and facilitated deliberations.
+Academic institutions closely followed the design and implementation process to conduct a full independent evaluation.
+Learnings from this experience will help determine the best way to institutionalise citizens' assemblies in each city.

 Illustration at the top of page by: Adele Vivet